-Athletic Training Student Signature Date

-Print Name

-Statement B: Accommodations REQUESTED

-I certify that I have read and understand the technical star ndards listed above and I believe to the best of

-my knowledge that I can meet each of these standards wi

-contact the Student Disabilities Office to determine what

-that if I am unable to meet these standards, with or without ut accommodations, I may be dismissed from the
+I certify that I have read and understand the technical standards listed above and I believe to the best of my knowledge that I can meet each of these standards with certain accommodations at this time.
+I will contact the Student Disabilities Office to determine what accommodations may be available.
+I understand that if I am unable to meet these standards, with or without accommodations, I may be dismissed from the program.

-program. •

-Athletic Training Student Signature Date

-Print Name
+Name